 3. Vector transmission Disease transmission involving stings or bites, from insects and/or animals that act as intermediaries of disease exchange between two or more hosts.
 Examples: malaria (mosquitoes), Lyme disease (ticks), Rocky Mountain spotted fever (ticks).

-4. Respiratory droplets Disease spread through the air, propelled by coughing or sneezing.
-Example: colds.
+4. Respiratory droplets Disease spread through the air,

 Infection